 TestPros can help you by implementing tools and processes to check the accessibility of your content on an ongoing basis.
 This will allow you to find issues such as broken links or other quality problems.

-The cost of WCAG compliance can vary greatly depending on the complexity and depth of the website or application that needs to be upgraded.
-It is important to note that the cost can range from a few hundred dollars for small sites with minimal features, to several thousand dollars for larger sites with many features and elements.
-Generally, the more complex the site, the higher the cost.
+WCAG audit cost varies with the complexity and depth of the site or application being tested.
+It can range from a few hundred dollars for small sites to several thousand for larger sites with many pages, components, and document types.
+As a rule, the more complex the property, the higher the cost.
+TestPros scopes each audit to your actual assets and provides a fixed quote before work begins.

 Is WCAG a legal requirement in the US?